DSantanax/SimpleTweet/README.md

 ## Notes

+Update I:
 For part 2 I did encounter a few issues with the POST method since my screen did freeze when tapping Submit which caused my app to terminate.
 I debugged by program and found out in the compose Activity that I instantiated the TwitterClient rather than getting the instance of it.
 Overall, I have been working on adding more functionality and touching up the UI.

+Update II:
+Working on the Float Button and Modal overlay was different and challenging since it required significant refactoring as it was part of my code.
+From the Modal overlay I learned how to pass an object and use that object in the Overlay which I found much simpler than passing through Activities but only when the UI/UX is necessary.
+For the Float button I had to find documentation on how to make the float disappear and appear.
+I found the Material layout behavior had this ability which saved time.

+Update II:
+Another issue I faced was that the Navigation bar was translucent since I added a responsive navigation bar.
+This caused overlay with my Float button.
+I found that in the Android documentation using the SystemDetail attribute caused this.
+Instead I kept the default behavior which fixed the Float and Navigation bar.

 ## Open-source libraries used